odrevet/kingdomino_score/README.md

 The castle position may change the score when quests are activated.

-Long press the castle button opens the color select dialog (this is optional and never changes the score).

 * Crown : Place / remove crowns
 * Giant (when Aog is activated) : Place / remove giants.